wacncontent/CustomizeTool/output/articles/azure-billing-understand-your-bill.md

 The Current Charges section of the bill contains details about your monthly charges.
 The links are organized into the following subsections.

 ### Usage Charges
 Usage charges are total monthly charges on a subscription.
-You are billed in arrears for your past month’s usage.
+You are billed in arrears for your past month's usage.

 ### Discounts
 Service discounts on your usage would be reflected in this line item that are applied to your current bill.